 - Volunteer, intern and proactively network to increase contacts and experience in the field.

 - Ask family, friends, coworkers and others for contacts or introductions in your targeted career field.

-- Find a mentor through Military Spouse eMentor Programs.
+- Find a mentor through Military Spouse Mentoring Programs.

 - Build your network and search for jobs using social media.

-Call 800-342-9647 and speak with a career coach or use the Live Chat feature on MySECO for assistance with choosing a school, finding scholarship funding, searching for a job or overcoming challenges.
+Contact a SECO career coach by calling Military OneSource at 800-342-9647 or use the Live Chat feature on the MySECO website for assistance with choosing a school, finding scholarship funding, searching for a job or overcoming challenges.
 Coaches are available to review your resume, practice interviewing, discuss networking or assist you in understanding employer requirements for this field.
-Be sure to take advantage of the SECO Intelligence and Cybersecurity Coaching Package for specialized guidance from a career coach that will help prepare you for your career in the intelligence and cybersecurity field.
+Be sure to take advantage of the SECO Intelligence and Cybersecurity Coaching Package for specialized guidance from a SECO career coach that will help prepare you for your career in the intelligence and cybersecurity field.